Admissions FAQs

 Visit our Degrees & Programs section for specific information on admissions requirements, required documents and program requirements.

-Where is Mercy College located?
+Where is Mercy University located?

 We have three campuses in Westchester and New York City.
 Our Dobbs Ferry, Westchester campus has 66 acres right on the Hudson River.
 You can live on-campus in our residence halls, and is only a 40 minute train ride into New York City.